petebachant/petebachant.github.io/_posts/2025-03-13-continuous-reproducibility.md

 Instead, we could think of a research project as one continuous iterative process.
 Writing can be done the entire time in small chunks.
+For example,
-We can start writing the introduction to our first paper and thesis right from the beginning as we start our lit review.
+we can start writing the introduction to our first paper and thesis right from the beginning as we start our lit review.
+The methods section of a paper can be written as part of planning an experiment, and updated while carrying it out.
 Data analysis and visualization code can be written and tested before data is collected.
-The methods section of a paper can be written as part of planning an experiment, and updated while carrying it out.
-Essentially, we can think of the project as one unit that evolves in small steps instead of set of decoupled sub-projects, each of which a big step, done one after the other.
+Instead of thinking of the project as a set of decoupled sub-projects, each a big step done one after the other, we could think of the whole thing as one unit that evolves in small steps.

 Similar to how software teams work, where an automated CD pipeline will build all artifacts, such as